 Upon exiting from the Upper Belvedere, the St. Stephan’s Cathedral can be clearly seen from the gardens of the complex.
-Although I didn’t see lower Belvedere Palace Museum which had distinctive looks with red rooftops on the white facade.
+Although I didn’t see the lower Belvedere Palace Museum which had distinctive looks with red rooftops on the white facade.
 Photography is allowed in The Belvedere museum, but no touchings to paintings & sculptures.

 Even occupied by Napoleon in the early 18th century, the architecture of the Palace had undergone major restorations since then.
 The Schönbrunn Palace is a former summer residence of various monarchs of the Habsburgs dynasty.
-The palace is now a historical, cultural and an architectural marvel.
+The palace is a historical, cultural and architectural marvel.

-The Imperial tour is the most basic one out of the lot and will give you an insight of the grandeur of the Palace including the staterooms and private apartments of Frank Joseph and Sisi.
+The Imperial tour is the most basic one out of the lot and will give you an insight into the grandeur of the Palace including the staterooms and private apartments of Frank Joseph and Sisi.
 Grand Tour includes the parts from Imperial Tour along with centuries-old interiors & furniture.
 Sisi Ticket gives you access to the Sisi museum holding the detailed life story about the most beautiful Empress of Europe ‘Sisi’ along with the ones clubbed in the grand tour.

-#Tiergarten Schönbrunn – Zoo
+Tiergarten Schönbrunn – Zoo

 Raise your hands if you love Pandas 🙂 A part of Schönbrunn Palace Complex, the Tiergarten zoo is the world’s oldest zoo and is not to be missed if visiting Vienna for 2 days.

 You will come across Sea Lions, Zebras, Leopards, Kangaroos, Penguins, Polar Bears and Pandas (of course) amongst a lot of others.
 Visiting the zoo brought the child out of me and there were times when I literally laughing like a child and added this to my good decision-making skills 😉

 Quick Tip – Phone cameras are good, but you might need a DSLR with a good zoom lens to capture the animals in your camera roll.
 I didn’t have one hence the picture quality isn’t as good as I wanted them to be.

-#St. Stephan’s Cathedral
+Visit historic St. Stephan’s Cathedral

-Located in the historic city center, the St. Stephan cathedral is not only an architectural landmark but also the *only* Roman Catholic church of the city.
+Located in the city center, the St. Stephan cathedral is not only an architectural landmark but also the *only* Roman Catholic church of the city.
 The Cathedral attracts as much as million tourists around the year.

 The city can be viewed from the top of the cathedral including 343 steps.
 For those fit ones out there, this should be a must-do, as I don’t fall under those so I gave it a pass.

-The St. Stephan church is also a historical landmark as it was almost destroyed completely during WWII but was reconstructed during 1960’s.
+The St. Stephan church is also a historical landmark as it was almost destroyed completely during WWII but was reconstructed during the 1960s.
 St. Stephan Cathedral is easily accessible by U-Bahn or the underground rail network and the nearest station is Stephansplatz.
-As the church is located in the city center, you can not drive/board cabs till there.
+As the church is located in the city center, you can not drive/board cabs until there.
 Either a walk or the subway is the best way to head to the St. Stephan Church.
-The first time, I walked to Church from the Belvedere Gardens, but that wasn’t a very optimized way.
+The first time, I walked to the Church from the Belvedere Gardens, but that wasn’t a very optimized way.
 Also, I tried to ask locals for the right way which didn’t help because of language constraint.
 So on the second visit, I chose U-Bahn taking me directly to the church so a win-win 🙂

 The cafes on the road add to the hustle bustle of the Vienna city center.
 The city center can get really crowded as a prime spot for tourists and locals equally.
 It might even feel annihilating to some but it is still the best way to get a hint of the city’s culture.